Woolly Bear Weather Prediction

 The Vermillion Woolly Bear Festival

 Woolly bear caterpillars are very popular in Ohio.
 So much so, the residents of Vermillion have held an annual “Wooly Bear Festival” since 1973.
-This year they help it on October 10th.
-Somehow we missed it!!!
-Well, maybe we will catch it next year.
+This year it is on October 2nd.

 This Woolly Bear Festival usually lasts one day and includes a winter forecast, parade, and even woolly bear races.